Should I Swaddle My Baby

 Does swaddling reduce or increase the risk of SIDS?

-I can understand the theory that swaddling a baby can stop them rolling onto their front, but I also haven’t seen too many newborns who, if placed on their back can roll on their front.
+I can understand the theory that swaddling a baby can stop them from rolling onto their front, but I also haven’t seen too many newborns who, if placed on their back, can roll onto their front.

 Perhaps it is more that the act of swaddling a baby is a cue to place babies on their backs than the actual swaddling itself.